calvins/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
-The dplyr group_by and summarize functions makes it easy to compute the total number of steps taken per day, when we combine them with the sum() function and ignore missing values withthe na.rm=TRUE argument.
+The dplyr group_by and summarize functions makes it easy to compute the total number of steps taken per day, when we combine them with the sum() function and ignore missing values with the na.rm=TRUE argument.
 The results are saved to a new R object totalStepsByDay and names() is helpful in making the variable names more descriptive.
+We calculate and report the mean and median of the total number of steps taken per day using the R function summary().

 A histogram of the total steps will show the data density; how common or rare values are.
 A rug in the histogram helps show all the data points under the histogram and provides some fine detail.
-Finally, we calculate and report the mean and median of the total number of steps taken per day using the R function summary().
 We'll add a magenta vertical line to the histogram to denote the mean and a black vertical line to denote the median.
 The mean total number of steps taken is 9,354.23 and the median is 10,395.00.

 ```r
 totalStepsByDay <- summarize(group_by(activity, date), sum(steps,na.rm=TRUE))